Nuggets win 7th straight at home by beating Mavs 126-118

 TIP-INS

-Nuggets: Murray picked up a technical in the first quarter for hanging on the rim and coach Michael Malone another in the third when he argued a call on Jokic.
+Nuggets: Murray picked up a technical in the first quarter for hanging on the rim and Malone another in the third when he argued a call on Jokic. ...
+The Nuggets outscored the Mavs 64-44 in the paint.

 DONCIC EFFECT